 Where to Stay for the Best Value

 The small boutique hotel Chateau Fleur de Lys - L'HOTEL has stylish but homey rooms with an unexpected but attractive selection of art and furniture chosen for each.
 The owners are happy to cater to families, and the hotel's location in the heart of Old Quebec City, across from Parc du Cavalier-du-Moulin and close to the Citadel, makes it ideal for sightseeing.
 Just down the street, the Maison du Fort has a bed-and-breakfast feel, housed in a historic 1851 Georgian-style building that has been lovingly restored to celebrate its exposed brick and stone walls and hardwood floors.
 The resident cat, Oscar, will often be found lounging on the antique furniture in this warm, quiet getaway.

 Le Saint-Pierre Auberge Distinctive is popular with families as well as couples because of its friendly, accommodating staff and its location adjacent to the Musee de la Civilisation, just a few minutes' walk to the Rue St. Pierre shopping district and the Place Royale.
 Rooms include complimentary bottled water and a made-to-order breakfast and are housed in a centuries-old building with exposed stone and parquet floors.

-For dependable service and an ideal location near Parliament and the Québec City Convention Centre, Hotel Marriott Quebec City Center is a good option.
-Amenities and services include an in-room fridge; ergonomic workstations; high-speed WiFi; and babysitting, so parents can enjoy a night out.
+For dependable service and an ideal location near Parliament and the Québec City Convention Centre, Quebec City Marriott Downtown is a good option.
+Amenities and services include an in-room fridge; ergonomic workstations; high-speed Wi-Fi; and babysitting, so parents can enjoy a night out.

 Where to Stay on a Budget